 Installation and Usage Instructions:

 Install the dotm file in your MS Word startup or templates folder.
 For typical windows install it will be here: "C:\Users\MyName\AppData\Roaming\Microsoft\Word\STARTUP".
-If you're a more advance template user place it in your location.
-For more information on this and Mac's visit: http://word.mvps.org/mac/installtemplate.html
+If you're a more advanced template user place it in your custom location.

 Usage, Reference formats, and limtations:

-The dotm was developed in MS Word 2010 and tested in 2007 and 2013, but not newer versions; feel free to let us know how that goes.
+The dotm was developed in MS Word 2010 and tested in 2007 to 365; if you have issues let us know.

-Scripture references in your document should be in any of the following formats:
+Scripture references in your document should be in any of the following formats for the manual and auto indexing to work:

 - single passage: Gen. 1:1